ShahrzadSanjana/SQL/SQL Employee Database/README.md

 I created tables using either SQL syntax (for tables containing only a few rows of data) or through the 'Import flat file' method in SQL Server (in order to create **and** import larger tables of data).

-Here are a few tables created using SQL syntax, followed by my syntax to establish foreign keys between tables.
+Here are a few tables created imported data into using SQL syntax, followed by my syntax to establish foreign keys between tables.

 ```sql
 USE employee_project;